Our Founder — Dream Chaser Kids

 Leslie B. James founded Dream Chaser Kids because he watched too many kids grow up knowing they were loved — but not knowing what they were for.
 That gap became a mission.

-Acts 13:36 KJV — the founding verse of Dream Chaser Kids
+Acts 13:36 NIV — the founding verse of Dream Chaser Kids

 Leslie B. James, Founder of Dream Chaser Kids